-Fluoride exists naturally in virtually all water supplies, so it isn’t a question of choosing, but a question of assuring that people receive the right amount to prevent tooth decay.
+- Fluoride exists naturally in water supplies, so it isn’t a question of choosing, but a question of assuring that people receive the right amount to prevent tooth decay.

-Our tax dollars help pay to fix dental problems that result from tooth decay.
-For example, in New York, Medicaid enrollees in counties where fluoridation was rare needed 33.4% more fillings, root canals, and extractions than those in counties where there was fluoridated water.
+- Our tax dollars help pay to fix dental problems that result from tooth decay.
+For example, in New York, Medicaid enrollees in counties where fluoridation was uncommon needed 33% more fillings, root canals, and extractions than those in counties where there was fluoridated water.

 Fluoridated water is the best way to protect everyone’s teeth from decay.

-Fluoridated water + toothpaste = less tooth decay!
+- Fluoridated water + toothpaste = less tooth decay!
 The benefits of water fluoridation build on those from fluoride toothpaste.
-Fluoride toothpaste alone is not enough, which is why pediatricians and dentists often prescribe fluoride tablets to children living in non-fluoridated areas.
+Alone, fluoride toothpaste is not enough, which is why in non-fluoridated areas pediatricians and dentists often prescribe fluoride tablets to protect children’s teeth.

 Very high fluoride concentrations can lead to a condition called fluorosis.
 Nearly all fluorosis in the U.S. is mild.
 This condition does not cause pain and does not affect the health or function of the teeth.

-In 2015, the CDC proposed a new level for fluoridation — 0.7 parts per million — that is expected to reduce the likelihood of fluorosis while continuing to protect teeth from decay.
+- In 2015, the U.S. Public Health Service updated its recommended level for fluoridation — 0.7 parts per million — to reduce the likelihood of fluorosis while continuing to protect teeth from decay.

-Getting enough fluoride in childhood is critical to strengthening our teeth over an entire lifetime.
+Getting enough fluoride in childhood is critical to strengthening teeth over an entire lifetime.

-Children who drink fluoridated water as their teeth grow will have stronger teeth that resist decay better over their lifetime.
+- Children who drink fluoridated water as their teeth form will have stronger teeth that resist decay better over their lifetime.
 A 2010 study confirmed that the fluoridated water consumed as a young child makes the loss of teeth due to decay less likely 40 or 50 years later.

 Children who swallow toothpaste are at increased risk of mild fluorosis.